 Refilling a butane torch is simple task.
 The butane fuel is available through this website or you can buy it locally at hardware stores, drug stores or specialty shops.
 The most important advice when refilling a torch is to hold the container of fuel upside down while refueling, otherwise air will enter the fuel cell in your torch and may cause issues with a consistent flame.

 Prior to refilling a butane torch, you will need to drain any fuel and air remaining from the torch.
 Making use of the small screwdriver press the fuel-refilling nozzle, usually on the bottom of the torch to get rid of the surplus fuel.
 You should hear a hissing sound as the fuel and air escape.
 Be sure to do this in a well-ventilated area.

 Be sure to turn the flame adjustment screw, knob or lever to off or the lowest setting before attempting to refuel your torch.
 You may also have a “on/off” switch of some sort.

 Turn the butane torch upside down so the refill inlet nozzle is visible.
-Insert the nozzle of your butane torch fuel canister and press the canister towards the torch and hold, the nozzle on the fuel canister will press in.
+Insert the nozzle into the butane torch fuel canister and press the canister towards the torch and hold, the nozzle on the fuel canister will press in.
 This will allow the fuel to flow into the torch.
 Do this for 5 seconds or so.
 If your torch has a fuel window you can check the level of fuel by looking at the window.
 There is no need to pump the fuel canister while fueling.

 Once you have refilled your butane torch, let it sit a few minutes until the fuel reaches room temperature.
 Because the butane fuel is compressed in the fuel container is will be colder than room temperature.
 When it warms, the fuel will expand.